 Jay Dee

-James Dewitt Yancey (February 7, 1974 – February 10, 2006), better known by the stage names J Dilla and Jay Dee, was an American record producer, composer and rapper.
+James Dewitt Yancey (born February 7, 1974 – February 10, 2006), better known by the stage names J Dilla and Jay Dee, was an American record producer, rapper, and composer.
 He emerged from the mid-1990s underground hip hop scene in Detroit, Michigan, as a member of the group Slum Village.
-He was also a founding member of the Soulquarians, a musical collective active during the late 1990s and early 2000s.
-He additionally collaborated with Madlib as Jaylib, releasing the album Champion Sound.
-Yancey's final album was Donuts, which was released three days before his death.
+He was a founding member of the Soulquarians, a musical collective active during the late 1990s and early 2000s.
+Yancey and Madlib collaborated as the duo Jaylib, releasing the album Champion Sound.
+Yancey's final album, Donuts, was released three days before his death.
 He was also known for producing The Pharcyde album Labcabincalifornia.
 Yancey died at the age of 32 from a combination of TTP and lupus.
-Although his life was short, he is considered to be one of the most influential producers in hip hop and popular music.
+Despite a short mainstream career, he is widely considered to be one of the most influential producers in hip hop and popular music.
 J Dilla's music raised the artistic level of hip-hop production in Detroit.
 According to The Guardian, "His affinity for crafting lengthy, melodic loops peppered with breakbeats and vocal samples took instrumental hip-hop into new, more musically complex realms."
-In particular, his approach to drum programming, with its loose, or "drunk" style that eschews the use of quantization, has been influential on producers and drummers.
+Yancey's approach to drum programming, often cited as a loose, or "drunk", style that eschews the use of quantization, has been influential on producers and drummers.

 Women Power 3 - 2024-03-08T00:00:00.000000Z